Jerry Knickerbocker

 Gerald C. "Jerry" Knickerbocker (born October 20, 1943) was an American politician and businessman.

 Knickerbocker was born in Cloquet, Carlton County, Minnesota and graduated from Cloquet High School.
 He received his bachelor's degree in business administration and economics from the University of Minnesota.
 Knickerbocker lived in Hopkins, Minnesota with his wife and family and was involved in the real estate and insurance businesses.
 He served in the Minnesota House of Representatives from 1973 to 1994 and was a Republican.
+From 1979-1980, Knickerbocker served as Minnesota House Majority Leader alongside Irv Anderson, while the house was evenly divided.